 [These pervasive qualities] belong in some form to all existents whatever.
 Such are identity (numerical identity for example), substance, diversity, magnitude, even number… The pervasive categories of existence are what are known from Kant’s usage as the categories of experience, and I shall call them, in distinction from the empirical ones or qualities, categorial characters.
 (Alexander 1920i: 184–5)

-Categorical qualities are the properties of spacetime, and this is why the categories apply to all things within spacetime.
+Categorial qualities are the properties of spacetime, and this is why the categories apply to all things within spacetime.
 This discussion builds on Alexander’s “The Method of Metaphysics; and the Categories” (1912).
-In a later paper—“Some Explanations” (1921b)—composed in order to answer some of the worries of his critics, Alexander explains that the existence of the categories implies the existence of something that contains them: spacetime.
+In a later paper, “Some Explanations” (1921b), which aims to answer critics’ worries, Alexander explains that the existence of the categories implies the existence of something that contains them: spacetime.

 [F]or me the doctrine of the categories, taken along with the notion of S-T [spacetime], is central… What is “relation” in virtue of which duration is a whole of related successive moments?
 What does relation stand for in our experience?
 I answer that it already implies S-T, and that until it receives its concrete interpretation it is in metaphysics a word.
 (Alexander 1921b: 411–2)

-The idea is that, by positing the existence of spacetime, we explain the existence of relations—characteristics of reality that hold between all things—and, similarly, the existence of spacetime explains the existence of all other categories.
+The idea is that, by supposing the existence of spacetime, we explain the existence of relations (characteristics of reality that hold between all things).
+Similarly, the existence of spacetime explains the existence of all other categories.
 For more on relations, see Alexander’s (1921b).

-In the second volume of Space, Time, and Deity, Alexander asks how spacetime is related to the various levels of existence within it: matter, life, mind and deity.
-Alexander argues that we should model the emergence of levels within spacetime on the emergence of mind from body.
+The second volume of Space, Time, and Deity asks how spacetime is related to the various levels of existence within it: matter, life, mind and deity.
+Alexander argues we should model the emergence of levels within spacetime on the emergence of mind from body:

 Empirical things are complexes of space-time with their qualities, and it is now my duty to attempt to show how the different orders of empirical existence are related to each other… [T]he nature of mind and its relation to body is a simpler problem in itself than the relation of lower qualities of existence to their inferior basis; and for myself it has afforded the clue to the interpretation of the lower levels of existence.
 (Alexander 1920ii: 3)